Wellbeing and Mindfulness for YOUth

 - Personal Coaching

 While learning about the brain and the science behind it, I also received training in a variety of therapies or strategies over the years for prevention or effective responses to moment to moment challenges.
 I find great joy in helping children find ways to calm themselves and help restore peace in their corner of the world!
 I have developed programs & evidence-based strategies that have worked successfully with hundreds of students to practice mindfulness, compassion, and other important life skills.
-MK YOU also introduces bullying intervention to help youth understand that there are things within our control to help break the cycle of bullying and to feel safer and happier in our homes and schools.
 In every day challenges, children can then draw upon the reservoirs of strength and calm, using the tools and resources they have practiced to get through with confidence.
-The more I learned and practiced with my students, the more value I found in my own personal life as well, experiencing greater well-being, resilience, and joy.
-These are the life skills I enjoy sharing with parents and educators.
-The most profound changes I have experienced both personally and in my work with children and adults is through practical application of the neuroscience and practicing mindfulness.
-Our youth need resilience skills, and other emotional intelligence skills, embedded in their learning to be able to become healthy, functioning adults.

 Our MK YOU programs utilize evidence-based practices and developmentally appropriate language for explaining key concepts and practices to develop Sm’Heart Skills including:

-Mindfulness: I am a certified through Mindful Schools.
-I utilize a variety of mindfulness resources including the evidence-based curriculum for grades K-12 from Mindful Schools which is designed for under-resourced public schools facing high turnover rates and toxic stress: simple, effective mindfulness practices that can be integrated into the school day and adapted for diverse environments.
+Mindfulness: I am a certified through Mindful Schools and MBSR-T. I utilize a variety of mindfulness resources including the evidence-based curriculum for grades K-12 from Mindful Schools which is designed for under-resourced public schools facing high turnover rates and toxic stress: simple, effective mindfulness practices that can be integrated into the school day and adapted for diverse environments.
 Those who have gone through this curriculum report strong improvements in students’ emotional regulation, focus, and engagement, as well as improved connection with students and ability to deliver school curriculum.
-I used the Mindful Schools curriculum for grades k-5 in the Mindfulness program I pioneered in a Northern California charter school.
+I used the Mindful Schools curriculum for grades k-5 in the Mindfulness program I pioneered in a Northern California charter school and more recently at Shell Beach Elementary School and Sinsheimer Elementary School in San Luis Obispo County.

-Yoga Calm: Although I have taught Yoga Calm for years, I am currently finishing up my certification.
-I was attracted to Yoga Calm because of its secular, school-based approach bringing together mindfulness + yoga + social-emotional learning.
+Yoga Calm: I was attracted to Yoga Calm because of its secular, school-based approach bringing together mindfulness + yoga + social-emotional learning.
 It is also effective for special needs, including ADHD, autism spectrum disorders (ASD), and behavior and mental health issues.
 Originally developed in behavior classrooms, it readily provides the foundation for trauma-informed practices, as well.

 Autism Movement Therapy (AMT): I am a certified Autism Movement Therapist and have integrated movement therapy into my work as a speech language therapist and in community classes for a variety of special needs youth including those with autism, intellectual disabilities, ADHD.
 Through cognitive re-mapping, AMT is a structured program integrating music, movement, and sensory integration to connect the left and right hemispheres of the brain for a “whole brain” cognitive re-mapping approach that significantly improves concentration, focus, social interaction, flexibility in thinking, speech & language skills, behavioral & emotional skills, academic readiness for learning and academic performance, and sensory integration.